ABN AMRO moves ahead on biodiversity with action plan

 Impact on biodiversity

 ABN AMRO is taking its responsibility seriously to slow the loss of biodiversity.
 As a first step, the bank is incorporating biodiversity into its risk management and assessment of business clients.
-It also recently started to annual data on its own portfolio’s impact on biodiversity.
+It also recently started to publish annual data on its own portfolio’s impact on biodiversity.
 These data show that, through its clients, the bank has a significant impact on biodiversity.

 This is why the bank has chosen two sectors to focus on to slow the loss of biodiversity: the built environment, and agriculture and food.
 It’s an obvious choice, since over 30 percent of the damage caused by the bank to biodiversity can be attributed to the agriculture and food sector.
 Likewise, many of the loans ABN AMRO grants are linked with the built environment.